danielmulangu/Car-Perceptor/README.md

 Side Note: Modify it to fit the actual need of an ongoing personal project The development will track the payment plan of a given car object given its information such as the model, the year, the manufacturer, the total cost, etc...
 After having those information, my program will attempt to create a payment plan and monitor that payment plan.
 Note that this payment plan will already include the interest, taxes and total cost.
+Side Note: Still need to see how to process that and adjust the program